 Schedule of upcoming teaching dates:

-For info on all of the Los Angeles Classes at Against The Stream Buddhist Meditation Society in Los Angeles and San Francisco
+For info on all of the weekly classes at Against The Stream Buddhist Meditation Society in Los Angeles and San Francisco

 please go to